Close Menu

 MENTAL IMPAIRMENTS THE JUDGE MUST CONSIDER

-HOW DOES THE JUDGE RATE MENTAL CONDITIONS AT DISABILITY HEARINGS?
-Mental Impairments are crucial to determining disability.
-At disability hearings, the ALJ must weigh the medical evidence.
+HOW DOES THE JUDGE RATE MENTAL CONDITIONS AT SOCIAL SECURITY HEARINGS?
+Mental Impairments are crucial to whether you can be paid benefits.
+At Social Security hearings, the ALJ must weigh the medical evidence.
 By “weigh” the evidence, he or she must determine which evidence to give the most credence too.
-For example, most SSA files contain evidence from the claimant’s… Read More »
+For example, most SSA… Read More »

 Facebook Twitter LinkedIn